Politics

 wall_madsen.jpg.size-custom-crop.1086x0.jpg

-Not since Anders Breivik has there been a more documented trial in Scandinavia.
+Not since Anders Breivik, perhaps, has there been a more documented trial in Scandinavia.
 The fall of Danish inventor Peter Madsen has fascinated the world.
 Now, after eleven days, a verdict has been passed: Madsen is guilty of the murder of Kim Wall…

 Xander Brett

 One of the strangest incidents to emerge from Scandinavia has come to a head.
-The Danish inventor and minor celebrity Peter Madsen will receive a life sentence without parole, as he was found guilty of the murder of Swedish journalist Kim Wall.
-Madsen pleads innocent and intends to repeal the verdict, passed by judge Anette Burkoe and a two-person jury at Copenhagen City Court on Wednesday.
+The Danish inventor and minor celebrity Peter Madsen will receive a life sentence, as he was found guilty of the murder of Swedish journalist Kim Wall.
+Madsen pleaded innocent and intends to repeal the verdict, passed by judge Anette Burkoe and a two-person jury at Copenhagen City Court on Wednesday.

 Who is Peter Madsen?